Introduction

 Still stuck?
 All is not lost!
 There are also plenty of websites out there that will help do the job for you.
 Many of them charge of you for this privilege but two notable good websites that give you a certain number of searches for free are:

-KW Finder
+KW Finder:

-So how does this work?
-If we go on over to KWFinder we can type in a search term, this can be however broad you like as it’s going to suggest other keywords for us.
+If we go on over to KWFinder we can type in a search term and this can be however broad you like because it’s going to suggest other keywords for us.
 You can also choose a country to target and a language.
 For this example I am just going to use the keyword ‘website help’.

-Now as I mentioned before, I have sorted the list by search volume so that you can see that the most searched for, and quite broad, terms have the highest difficulty levels.
-If you go to the other side of the page you will also see more of a breakdown of that keyword – it’s difficulty level, the trends and also who is currently showing in the top ten for that keyword (so you can see if you are competing against any of the big players).
+Now, as I mentioned before, I have sorted the list by search volume, so that you can see that the most searched for, and quite broad terms, have the highest difficulty levels.
+If you go to the other side of the page you will also see more of a breakdown of that keyword, it’s difficulty level, the trends and also who is currently showing in the top ten for that keyword (so you can see if you are competing against any of the big players).

 Another website is Moz, which offers a number of different paid options but also some free tools.
-Again we are going to use the Keyword Explorer and type in ‘website help’.
+Again, we are going to use the Keyword Explorer and type in ‘website help’.

 Google Search Console